sys256/perky-pat/README.md

 # perky-pat
-Nothing serious.
-This repository is for practicing the GitHub flow.
+**Nothing serious.
+This essentially empty repository is for practicing the GitHub flow.**

+"The Days of Perky Pat" is a science fiction short story by American writer _Philip K. Dick_, first published in 1963 in Amazing magazine.
+In the story, Perky Pat is a toy doll used for role playing.